ZenithMeetsNadir/clock-popup/README.md

 This is a fun little spontaneous project I've put together in the span of two days.
 It is intended to be a popup window that displays the current time in a fancy whip of motion, telling the time for a brief moment.

-It isn't very optimised, since movement of the window is achieved entirely via requesting new window positions.
-So your wm surely won't be sitting idle.

 I highly suggest you configure your wm and compositor to leave this window out of any open/close animations, shadows, blur etc. Those effects unfortunatelly get in the way of the promised clean look, which the popup window manages on its own.

 ## Installation